Dhiraj02-git/Dhiraj02-git/README.md

 - 👋 Hi, I’m @Dhiraj02-git
-- 👀 I’m interested in R and Python
+- 👀 I’m interested in Full Stack development and Blockchain
-- 🌱 I’m currently learning R
+- 🌱 I’m currently learning Full stack development
-- 💞️ I’m looking to collaborate on projects which require R
+- 💞️ I’m looking to collaborate on projects which require _________
 - 📫 How to reach me- mail me on medhiraj.engg@gmail.com

 <!---